metaschema/oxyzen/README.md

 The indexes are searched using the find function as follows

-- f$.db.find(exp) -
+- f$.db.find(text,...) -

 The indexes are mantained by pushing and updating and deleting documents in the db using oxyzen functions, insted of directly using the firebase apis, plus a small number of getters are implemented for easy coherency with the _key attribute in collname-dockey format

 - f$.db.add(collname,doc)
 - f$.db.set(doc,,)
 - f$.db.del(key)
+- f$.db.get(...)
+- f$.db.getone(key)
+- f$.db.getonce(...)

-# Recursive treeness and N <-> N relations.
+# Recursive treeness and N <-> N relations + relations query.
-The oneliners setparent, link, linkmany, unlink and unlinkmany functions should be used to make use of the n to n relation among documents functionalities, searches in relations are provided by the same find function already mentioned for text searches.
+The oneliners setparent, link, linkmany, unlink and unlinkmany functions should be used to make use of the n to n relation among documents functionalities.

 - f$.db.setparent(k1,k2,json)
 - f$.db.link(k1,k2,json)
 - f$.db.unlink(k1,k2,json)
 - f$.db.linkmany(k1,keys,json)
 - f$.db.unlinkmany(k1,keys,json)
+Searches in relations are provided by the same find function already mentioned for text searches.

+- f$.db.find(exp,...) - exp in the format parent:collname-dockey OR rel:collname-dockey OR  key:collname-dockey

 # Subcollections utility
 A small set of functions is provided to easily handle subcollections for documents.